instantOS/instantos.github.io/docs/insdot.md

 single dotfile in an applied package still dirties the entire repo across all packages, so the only solution is to not install the package with stow.
-In order to keep the blast radius of modifying dotfiles small, you need to split your package every time you want machine local modifications.
+In order to keep the blast radius of modifying dotfiles small, you need to split your package every time you want machine local modifications to a dotfile within a package, but want the rest of the package to continue getting updates.

 ### yadm